 Take the extra time that life has given you as a benefit of aging.
 A few more hobby ideas include:

 There may be financial benefits to aging

 You’ve spent your working years having money pulled from your paychecks and set aside for your Social Security.
 Now is the time to harvest the fruits of your labor.
-American government financial programs like Social Security and Medicare provide a safety net of minimum income and health insurance to help support you in your old age.

 Even if you don’t have a retirement fund or loved ones who are able to help support you, there are programs in place to provide financial assistance.